KevinBarbuto/Computational-Physics-with-Python/Python/Computational Physics/readme.md

-Scripts inspired by my undergraduate physics course on programming, with with Python.
+Scripts inspired by my undergraduate physics course on programming, with Python.